-ISO 20022 is an increasingly common global language for payment messaging.
+ISO 20022 is an increasingly common global language for financial messaging.
 This standard, based on the XML structure, allows easy data exchange in a flexible standard.
-Already used by payment systems in over 70 countries, ISO 20022 will become the standard for high-value payment systems in the coming years.
+Already used in cross-border payments in over 70 countries, ISO 20022 will become the standard for high-value payment systems in the coming years.

-In the next five years, banks will face a huge challenge of adapting internal processes and daily operations so that these changes are not cumbersome for the customer.
+In the next five years, the financial industry will face a huge challenge of adapting internal processes and daily operations to ISO 20022 so that these messaging standard changes are not cumbersome for the customer.
 And since banking system errors have painful consequences for banks, not only in terms of image but also legal, the bar of reliability of banking IT solutions is extremely high.
 So how should banks plan ISO 20020 migration tests?

 The ISO 20022 clock is ticking

-Go ahead without losing your head
+ISO 20022 migration: go ahead without losing your head

 How to maintain comprehensive testing frameworks and not lose on their performance?
 What variants to create to cover all business scenarios?
-Migrating to ISO 20022 will not so much require an army of testers but a team of analysts with in-depth domain knowledge, as explained by my colleagues in this article.
+ISO 20022 implementation will not so much require an army of testers but a team of analysts with in-depth domain knowledge, as explained by my colleagues in this article.

-Meeting the challenges of ISO 20022 migration requires solutions that combine efficiency and accuracy in processing and analyzing many test cases in a short time.
+Meeting the challenges of ISO 20022 implementation requires solutions that combine efficiency and accuracy in processing and analyzing many test cases in a short time.
 As banks’ IT architecture is changing dynamically and must be subject to continuous validation in the spirit of Continuous Integration, the importance of automated regression testing increases globally.

-To accelerate the work of manual testers, and reduce costs for companies, in the last quarter of 2020 we have integrated the proprietary PATT application with one of the most popular solutions for testing web applications, Selenium.
+To accelerate the work of manual testers, and reduce costs for financial institutions, in the last quarter of 2020 we have integrated the proprietary PATT application with one of the most popular solutions for testing web applications, Selenium.
 From the end-user point of view, integration enables extensive system validation, ensuring a reliable banking process representation.

 By applying the right strategy of testing changes related to ISO 20022, banks can dramatically accelerate the test cycles, while increasing the dependability of the implemented solutions, to cope with the coming wave of changes.